3 min read

 It is essential that you establish strong bonds with the people that already surround you on a daily basis.
 Yes, I’m talking about people on your course and your flatmates!
 For example, my housemate and I often spontaneously karaoke to Disney and Barbie songs in her room at least once every few weeks.

-You’re going to be spending a lot of time with them anyway, so those are some friendships worth investing in.
-Make the effort to get to know your course buddies outside of lecture halls – you might find out you both into the same bands or movies!
+You’re going to be spending a lot of time with them anyway, so these are the friendships worth investing in.
+Make the effort to get to know your course buddies outside of lecture halls – you might find out you're both into the same bands or movies!
 Schedule regular Netflix nights or baking sessions in your accommodation, and you might end up having super deep conversations afterwards.

 However, the most important thing is staying in touch!